cawfree/rippleware/README.md

 ### 4. State

 Finally, it's possible to use state inside of your middleware functions.
 This can be used for a number of different applications, most commonly caching.
-In the example below, we will always try to return the first result of execution, if it is exists.
+In the example below, we will always try to return the first result of execution, if it exists.

 ```javascript
 import compose from 'rippleware';